Danny02/OpenCTM/README.txt

 - Improved the OBJ file loader (ctmviewer and ctmconv).

+- Experimental support for VRML 2.0 files - export only (ctmconv and ctmviewer).

-- Made it possible to run ctmviewer without arguments.
+- Made it possible to run ctmviewer without command line arguments.

 - Improved the normal calculation algorithm (ctmviewer and ctmconv).